Find out how to comment on our Council Tax Support review

 The changes proposed are summarised below and explained in more detail in the Consultation Questionnaire:

 We want to hear your views on our proposals.
-The consultation runs from 7 September 2017 to 18 October 2017 and the questionnaire is available using the link below.
+The consultation runs from 17 September 2020 to 28 October 2020.
+The questionnaire is available using the link below.

 The comments gathered from the consultation will be reported to Members before the final Council Tax Support scheme is agreed.